GeorgeSchiro/GoPcBackup/README.md

         -StartDays=""

             Set this to days of the week to run the task (eg. Monday, Friday, etc).
-            This value may include a comma separated list of days as well as ranges of days.
+            This value may include a comma-separated list of days as well as ranges of days.
 Leave this blank and the task will run every day at -StartTime.

         -TimeoutMinutes=0